amaris/visualization-components/README.md

 # visualization-components
-A set of D3.js-based visualization components
+This project contains a set of D3.js-based visualization components for data science.
+These components are designed to be easily reusable in any web project.
+They are developped in TypeScript, but users do not need the TypeScript source to integrate the component in their projets.

 ## Getting started